Tools In the Code Editor

 Use the Speed Slider to run code more slowly so that students can pinpoint where the program gets off-track.

-Use the Next and Last buttons at the top of the Code Editor to run code one line at a time to zero in on the exact line of code causing the error.
+Use the Next and Last arrows, located at the top of the Code Editor to run code one line at a time to zero in on the exact line of code that is causing the error.

 Highlighting left, right arrows and pause button along with turtle and hare slider